+Analysis of

+Statewide Ballot Issues

+and

+Recommendations on

-Analysis of Statewide Ballot Issues and Recommendations on Retention of Judges changing L
+Retention of Judges

-Polling places open from 7 a.m. to 7 p.m.
-(Early Voting Begins October 21, 2002)
+Polling places open from 7 a.m. to 7 p.m (Early Voting Begins October 21, 2002)

-A YES vote

-AVOR OF C1140332654 ces, and a NO vote on any ballot issue is a vote AGAINST changing current law or existing circumstances.
+A YES vote c C1140332816 /OR OF changing current law or existing circumstances.